 Everywhere you turn these days, there would be advice that you should eat healthy.
-An advice that a particular disease can be prevented by our diets.
-An advice that you should feed well.
+Advice that a particular disease can be prevented by our diets.
+Advice that you should feed well.
 But we all know how difficult things are these days!
-We want to feed healthy but where is the money?
-We are still being paid the same salary in 2023 (when garri is now probably 500 naira per congo) as we were in 2019 when Garri was 80 naira per congo!
+We want to feed healthy, but where is the money?
+We are still being paid the same salary in 2023 (when garri is now probably 500 naira per Congo) as we were in 2019 when Garri was 80 naira per Congo!

 Well, I am here to tell you that you shouldn’t sacrifice your health on the altar of the country's dwindling economy because even with the tightness of your income, you can still feed healthily!
 I will be giving you some helpful tips today but before that, what does it mean to eat healthy?

 Eating healthy means consuming a variety of nutritious foods and drinks and getting the number of calories that’s right for you (not eating too much or too little) every day.
 It is fueling your body with nourishing, whole foods.

 When you eat healthy, you mix a number of healthy foods from each class of food every day for consumption.
 Your daily need to consume:

 WHOLE FRUITS — like apples, berries, oranges, mango, and bananas.
 Two pieces of banana each day is even enough for this class.

 VEGGIES — like broccoli, sweet potatoes, beets, okra, spinach, Ugwu.
 If you can successfully take some okro soup with veggies inside, this one is fulfilled.